Kodedbykenzie/FarmXchnage-Foundations-project/FarmXchange/README.md

-# FarmXchange Project
+# FarmXchange

 FarmXchange is an e-commerce platform that connects farmers directly with customers, enabling them to sell agricultural products without intermediaries.
-This project provides an online marketplace where farmers can list their produce, and consumers can purchase them in wholesale or retail quantities.
+This project consists of a backend built with FastAPI and a frontend developed using React.

 ## Project Structure